manticoresoftware/manticoresearch/manual/Installation/Old_linuxes.md

-# Via Homebrew in old Linuxes
+# Via Homebrew on old Linuxes

-Manticore team usually doesn't provide new version packages for old Linuxes (after end of life).
+The Manticore team typically does not provide new version packages for old Linuxes that have reached their end of life.
 If:

 1. you are still using one
-2. and you can't find an official `.deb` / `.apt` package on https://repo.manticoresearch.com/
+2. and you cannot find an official `.deb` / `.apt` package on https://repo.manticoresearch.com/

-you can try to use [Homebrew](https://brew.sh/) for installing Manticore Search:
+you can try using [Homebrew](https://brew.sh/) to install Manticore Search:

 ```bash
 brew install manticoresoftware/manticore/manticoresearch manticoresoftware/manticore/manticore-extra